j-d0g/mistral-7b-nli/project_blog.md

 Reducing the maximum sequence length processed by the model during fine-tuning and inference was a key optimization, driven by both performance observations and efficiency needs:

 *   **Accuracy Correlation:** Initial analysis of the generated CoT data revealed a correlation between the length of the `thought_process` and the accuracy of the `predicted_label`.
 Thought chains resulting in a total input+output length of roughly 250-400 tokens showed the highest accuracy (around 85-95% correct predictions within this range).
-While longer chains (e.g., 500-950 tokens) sometimes produced correct predictions, they were less frequent and accuracy was slightly lower (70-80s%).
+While longer chains (e.g., 500-950 tokens) sometimes produced correct predictions, they were less frequent and accuracy was slightly lower (70-80s%). <!-- TODO: Add note about lost Jupyter notebook containing detailed analysis correlating steps/length/accuracy. -->
 *   **Prompt Refinement for Brevity:** Recognizing this correlation, the prompt engineering process was specifically tuned to encourage the models (`open-mistral-7b` and `open-mistral-nemo`) to produce more concise yet effective reasoning chains.
-This involved refining instructions to favor shorter, direct logical steps.
+This involved:
+    *   Adding explicit instructions like "Keep your reasoning brief."
+    *   Analyzing successful responses and identifying a common pattern of 3 core reasoning steps.
+The prompt structure was then modified to explicitly request exactly 3 steps, guiding the model towards this effective pattern.
+    *   Implementing a separate (though ultimately not used for final data) scoring and self-improvement prompt loop where brevity and conciseness were criteria for high-scoring thoughts, reinforcing the desired output style during experimentation.
     *   **Impact:** This prompt refinement *itself* led to an improvement in the accuracy of the initial thought generation (using `open-mistral-7b`), boosting it from ~65% to the 70-75% range.
-*   **Setting the Max Length (512 tokens):** Since the refined prompts naturally led to shorter outputs without sacrificing (and in fact, improving) quality, it became feasible to set a maximum sequence length of 512 tokens for fine-tuning and inference.
-This comfortably accommodated the typical input lengths (premise + hypothesis + instruction prompt) and the desired concise thought processes (target range ~250-400 tokens total).
+*   **Setting the Max Length (512 tokens) - Post-Analysis Optimization:** Crucially, the `max_seq_length` was NOT set arbitrarily before generation.
+After generating the *entire* dataset using the refined, brevity-focused prompts, analysis confirmed that *no generated example exceeded 400 tokens*.
+Therefore, setting `max_seq_length=512` for fine-tuning and inference was a safe and highly effective optimization.
+It capitalized on the successful prompt engineering to drastically reduce computational requirements, rather than forcefully truncating potentially valid reasoning.
 *   **The "Double Win":**
-    1.  **Improved Accuracy:** Guiding the model towards conciseness via prompting enhanced the quality and accuracy of the generated reasoning.
+    1.  **Improved Accuracy:** Guiding the model towards conciseness via prompting (especially the 3-step structure) enhanced the quality and accuracy of the generated reasoning.
-    2.  **Massive Efficiency Gains:** Capping the sequence length at 512 (down from a potential default of 2048 or higher) dramatically reduced computational load.
+    2.  **Massive Efficiency Gains:** Capping the sequence length at 512 (justified by the observed max length <400) dramatically reduced computational load compared to the default 2048.
         *   *Why?* Transformer attention complexity scales quadratically with sequence length.
 Shorter sequences mean significantly fewer calculations per token.
         *   *Memory:* Shorter sequences require much less GPU VRAM to store activations and the Key-Value (KV) cache during generation.
-*   **Practical Benefits:** This optimization made training faster, allowed for larger batch sizes within the same VRAM budget, reduced inference time significantly (contributing to the ~3x speedup mentioned in the README), and increased the feasibility of running the process on available hardware.
+*   **Practical Benefits:** This optimization made training faster, critically freed up GPU memory enabling exploration of other hyperparameters (larger batch sizes, higher LoRA rank/alpha) that would otherwise have been infeasible, reduced inference time significantly (contributing to the ~3x speedup mentioned in the README), and increased the overall feasibility of running the project on available hardware.

 This strategic reduction in sequence length, enabled by successful prompt engineering for conciseness, was therefore crucial for both model performance and project feasibility.